The Ed Sullivan Show: The Doors

-The Doors were notorious for their appearance on the show.
-CBS network censors demanded that before the band performed the song on-camera on September 17, 1967 (Since the beginning of the fall 1966 television season, the show had been recorded on color videotape a few hours before its 8:00 pm Eastern Standard Time time slot.
-Performers and their managers were told that the show must proceed as if it were being done live, and videotape editing on short notice was impossible), lead singer Jim Morrison change the lyrics to their hit single "Light My Fire" by altering the line, "Girl, we couldn't get much higher", as they were uncomfortable with the possible reference to drugs.

-During the rehearsal, Morrison sang the alternate line (which was either "Girl, we couldn't get much better" or "Girl, there's nothing I require", depending on the source).
-However, he reverted to the original line during the show, and CBS executives were powerless to change it because the nature of videotape editing in 1967 required many hours of labor.
+During the Doors' rehearsal, Jim Morrison sang the alternate line of "Light My Fire".
+However, he accidentally reverted to the original line during the live show, and CBS executives were powerless to change it.
 The Doors were never invited back to the show.
 According to Ray Manzarek, the band was told, "Mr. Sullivan liked you boys.
 He wanted you on six more times. ...
 You'll never do the Sullivan show again."
-Morrison replied with glee, "Hey man, we just did the Sullivan show."—at the time, an appearance was a hallmark of success.
+Morrison replied with glee, "Hey man, we just did the Sullivan show."
+At the time, an appearance was a hallmark of success.

-Manzarek has given differing accounts of what happened.
-He has said that the band only pretended to agree to change the line but also that Morrison was nervous and simply forgot to change the line.
+Manzarek gave differing accounts of what happened.
+He had said that the band only pretended to agree to change the line but also that Morrison was nervous and simply forgot to change the line.
 The performance and incident were reenacted in Oliver Stone's 1991 biographical film, The Doors, albeit in a more dramatic fashion, with Morrison portrayed as emphasizing the word "higher".

 Sullivan apparently felt the damage had been done and relented on bands using the word "higher".
-Sly & the Family Stone later appeared on the show and performed their 1969 hit "I Want to Take You Higher."
+Sly & the Family Stone later appeared on the show and performed their 1969 hit "I Want to Take You Higher".

-The Rolling Stones

-In contrast, the Rolling Stones were instructed to change the title of their "Let's Spend the Night Together" single for the band's January 15, 1967, appearance.
-The band complied, with Mick Jagger and Bill Wyman ostentatiously rolling their eyes heavenward whenever they reached the song's one-night-only, clean refrain, "Let's spend 'some time' together".
-Mick Jagger did not wear a jacket on their first appearance on the show (October 25, 1964) and this annoyed Sullivan.
-They were asked to appear again, but they were asked to wear jackets for their 1965 appearance.
-The Stones ultimately played on the Ed Sullivan Show six times.